 When a resident is unlawfully discharged the nursing home usually gets lawyers involved.
 All too often the nursing home gets a doctor’s order that the nursing home can use to say that it has complied with federal regulations.

 You should know that federal law mandates that a nursing home must follow the same policies and practices for discharge and transfer regardless of the source and amount of payment.
 Even though reimbursement rates between Medicare and Medicaid differ substantially, this never is a proper reason to evict someone.

 For example, a nursing home receives about $200 a day for a Medicaid patient compared to about $500 a day for a Medicare patient.
 Nursing homes are businesses and they too often place profit over safety in discharge decisions.
 A nursing home can’t evict you if a patient files a complaint with state officials.
 However, nursing homes may be justified and they often discharge a patient claiming that the patient can’t care for themselves for medical reasons.
 This then becomes a ruse justification for an eviction.
 How heartless it is for a nursing home to even suggest discharging a patient to a homeless shelter because of a change in benefits.

 We hope that this gives you more information about the rights of nursing home residents.
 If your loved one is being abused, discharged prematurely, injured, sexually violated, emotionally harmed or traumatized or deprived of dignity and respect, reach out to an advocate, to an attorney, a law firm that will battle on your behalf.

 Nursing homes have lawyers on their side and injured or abused residents should even the playing field by having attorneys on the other side.

-Call Fellows Hymowitz, Because the Right Lawyers Make a Real Difference
+Call Fellows Hymowitz Rice, Because the Right Lawyers Make a Real Difference